MarcinWad/Amlogic_s905W2_S4/README.md

 It means that device is in recovery mode using Amlogic new ADNL protocol.
 To fix this you need:

 1. USB Male cable (both sides)
-2. Original firmware (or slimbox firmware) to have to files: `DDR.USB` and `bootloader.PARTITION`
+2. Original firmware (or slimbox firmware) to have 2 files: `DDR.USB` and `bootloader.PARTITION`
-3. ADNL Tools (can get from this repo for Windows)
+3. ADNL Tools (you can get from this repo for Windows)
 4. Amlogic USB drivers
 5. FAT32 formatted USB drive